Revance-Therapeutics-Inc/Contracts/URL_NEW.md

         physicalType: VARCHAR(16777216)
         isNullable: false
         description: null
-        partitionStatus: fasle(Is any of our master tables partitioned? are all of them partitioned?)
-        clusterStatus: null (How will this look specifically in our database?)
-Not needed
         criticalDataElementStatus: null #is this column critical for the table
         tags: null
         classification: null #ask dave